microsoft/vbs-enclave-rs/README.md

 The message round-tripped!
 ```

+## Future
+- Develop safe wrappers for VTL0 pointers and other mechanisms to ensure secure pointer usage across the VTL0<->VTL1 trust boundary
+- Use bindgen to generate parameter structures used in the host process from its header files

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a